PannawitMahacharoensiri/Chithara/README.md

 ## Project Wiki:
 - [Chithara Wiki](https://github.com/PannawitMahacharoensiri/Chithara/wiki)
-> All of the Analyzed Diagram are kept in the GitHub Wiki.
+> All of the Analysis Diagram are kept in the GitHub Wiki.
 These includes : class diagram (MVC), domain modeling, sequence diagram, Use Case Diagram.

 ## License
 This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.